marceloofernandes/Academic/README.md

 ---

 > ## **Master of Science (MSc.)** of Computer Science at Institute of Computing (IC), University of Campinas, Brazil.
-This MSc. course started in Sep 2020 and the expected end date is in Dec 2022.
+This MSc. course started in Sep 2020 and it was cancelled in 2021 because I moved to Canada.
 Some disciplines were attended as a special student, meaning not enrolled as a MSc. student.

 ### 2021 - 1st Semester - IC